opnsense/tools/README.md

     # ./ports.sh

-A bootable LiveCD image is created using:
+A cdrom live image is created using:

     # ./iso.sh